oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 In the next module we will look at how you can use linkerd and grafana to see the traffic flows in your cluster.

-Acknowledgements.
+Acknowledgments.
 I'd like to thank Charles Pretzer of Bouyant, Inc for reviewing and sanity checking parts of this document.

 Use your **back** button to return to the lab sequence document to access further service mesh modules.